Promoting Research Opportunities to Maximize Innovation and Scholarly Excellence

 Tier 2 will provide funding up to $1,500 for expenses related to scholarship/creative activity with an international focus including international research or conference travel to present original scholarship/creative works.

 The Dean’s objective for the PROMISE Awards is to enhance graduate student research opportunities by supporting a climate that enhances and empowers research and creative activity in the liberal arts.
 The PROMISE program supplements existing departmental travel funds and other research funds in order to increase those opportunities for graduate students, all in a streamlined and efficient manner.

 All graduate students in the College of Liberal Arts may apply once each year for this program.
 Priority will be given to students who are advanced in their programs, and especially to those presenting original research or creative works or conducting primary data collection.
+PROMISE funds will not be available for conference presentations by first-year Masters-level students.
 The review process requires approval from the student’s major advisor, department/school head and the Dean’s office.
 Budget requests should include details of funds needed to support one scholarly conference or research activity.

 Funds should be spent within the fiscal year of the award.
 The program will run for AY2018-19 and will be assessed to determine its impact and future sustainability.
 Please submit only one application at a time!

 To receive the available funds for a project, graduate students will be required to fill out a brief application online that will include:

 General applicant information such as name, title, department, etc.